 - Deployment: Existing Kong infrastructure

 Peta approaches MCP security through credential management, functioning as "1Password for AI Agents."
-For ML teams where agents access production databases, model registries, or PII, Peta ensures credentials never leak through prompts, logs, or agent memory.
+For ML teams where agents access production databases, model registries, or PII, Peta helps ensure credentials do not leak through prompts, logs, or agent memory.

 Zero-Trust Architecture

-Server-side encrypted vault stores all API keys and credentials.
-Agents receive only scoped, time-limited tokens—never raw secrets.
+Server-side encrypted vault stores API keys and credentials.
+Agents receive scoped, time-limited tokens rather than raw secrets.
 Human-in-the-loop approval workflows require explicit authorization for sensitive operations via Slack or Teams integration.

 Three-Component System